Dashboards

 -

 This bar chart displays information about the classification tags used for all the systems.
 The tags are grouped by the classification tag category.
 The chart makes it possible to see the number of systems assigned a given classification tag, as well as see all the unclassified systems.
 You can drill down to the details of a single bar by clicking the Show button.
-In the opened dialog, you can browse and download the data.
+In the dialog that opens, you can browse and download the data.

 noteBoth physical systems and logical applications are taken into account.